 This Ending will appear to visitors who had other questions not answered by the FAQ menu we’ve created.
 In the next step, we’ll link that option to the Ending.

 9. We’ll use Logic to loop visitors back to the FAQ menu after asking a question, so that they can get answers to multiple queries.
-Open the Logic tab in the right-hand sidebar, switch to the Advanced view, and click Branching and calculations.
+Open the Logic tab in the right-hand sidebar and click Branching and calculations.

 First, find the question block that corresponds to your first Multiple Choice question, asking visitors what they were interested in.
 Within this question block, add four rules that direct each of the question options to the correct follow-up question.
 Here’s an example of one of the rules you might create: